plugpress-io/cf7-styler-for-divi/readme.txt

 **Please note that this plugin is an extension of the Divi Builder and requires the presence of both Divi Builder and Contact Form 7 plugins for proper functioning.
 For more information on the Divi Builder plugin, kindly visit the Elegant Themes website at elegantthemes.com.**

 == Installation ==

-Note: This plugin works with Divi Theme or Divi Builder and Contact Form 7.
-Make sure you have Divi Theme or Divi Builder and Contact Form 7 installed.
+> Note: This plugin works with Divi.
+Make sure you have [Divi Theme](https://www.elegantthemes.com/) installed.

-Divi Builder and [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) are required for this plugin.

-1. Upload the plugin folder to the /wp-content/plugins/ directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the ‘Plugins’ screen in WordPress
+Install the Torque Forms Styler For Divi either via the WordPress plugin directory or by uploading the files to your server at wp-content/plugins.

+For more information, please visit our <a href="https://divitorque.com/docs/?utm_campaign=wporg&utm_source=torquemasonrygallery&utm_medium=textlink" target="_blank" rel="">Knowledge Base.</a>

 == Frequently Asked Questions ==